selirah/deel-autcomplete-component/questions.md

 ## Answer

-Higher-Order Components (HOCs) are functions that takes a component as an arguments and return an enhanced version of that component.
+Higher-Order Components (HOCs) are functions that takes a component as an argument and return an enhanced version of that component.
 They are design pattern in React used to extend the functionality of a component by wrapping it with another component.
 <br>
 Examples of HOC pattern used in React: